PapaAsibuo/PapaAsibuo.github.io/README.md

 This Map shows the top 20 cycling cities in the world as of 2019.
 This map was created using [Google My Maps](http://google.com/mymaps).
 Data for this map was obtained from [Wired.com](https://www.wired.com)

+# Visuals for the Brown and White
+[The Brown and White](https://thebrownandwhite.com) is Lehigh University's Student led Newspaper, and as a member of the data team, I make data visualizations to go with the various stories reporters write with (usually on a weekly basis).
+I recently thought it might be a cool idea to keep track of the ones I make over here, so saty tuned!
+Coming soonnn...

 ## Connect with me
 [Youtube](https://www.youtube.com/channel/UCoOl6lKOpyz07C10jgNMIsQ?view_as=subscriber)